ndf-zz/fletchck/README.md

 	  "type": "cert",
 	  "passAction": false,
 	  "trigger": { "cron": {"day": 1, "hour": 1} },
-	  "options": { "hostname": "home.place.com" },
+	  "options": { "hostname": "home.place.com", "port": 443 },
 	  "actions": [ "Tell Alice" ]
 	 }
 	}

-Define a single check named "Home Cert" which performs a certificate verification check on the host "home.place.com" at 1:00 am on the first of each month, and notifies using the action named "Tell Alice" on transition to fail.
+Define a single check named "Home Cert" which performs a certificate verification check on port 443 of "home.place.com" at 1:00 am on the first of each month, and notifies using the action named "Tell Alice" on transition to fail.

 ### Example Config